u235axe/FeOFu/README.md

 First, we'd like to list the following:

-1. Problems and limitations of existing programming languages that cause trouble in one or more setting either in developer experience performance or other aspects.
+1. Problems and limitations of existing programming languages that cause trouble in one or more setting either in developer experience, performance or other aspects.

 2. Similar collection for APIs and/or libraries, specifically in the context of GPU and / or graphics APIs, like OpenGL, OpenCL, Vulkan, CUDA, SYCL, DirectX, but non limited to these.